Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 • Blueberry Picking in North Carolina is a big deal during summer, typically from June through August.
 Perry’s Berry’s is one of the best.
 They also offer semi-sweet and dry blueberry wine, so come back for a flight or a wine slushie for those hot summer days.

 • The annual Waldensian Festival (August) is a mirror celebration of the “Glorious Return.”
-To people in Valdese and other Waldensian communities throughout the world, this is a commemoration of the Waldensians’ arrival in their native Cottian Alps of Italy.
+To people in Valdese and other Waldensian communities worldwide, this commemorates the Waldensians’ arrival in their native Cottian Alps of Italy.

 Fall and Winter

-• The area’s other signature event is the annual Historic Morganton Festival in September.
+• The annual Historic Morganton Festival in September is the area’s other signature event.
 Here, you’ll find awesome food, rides, arts and crafts, and music are just a part of why you should attend.
-In previous years, organizers have held a Sunrise Run on the Catawba River Greenway, along with a Student Fitness Challenge and Morganton Monster Crossfit Competition.
+In previous years, organizers have held a Sunrise Run on the Catawba River Greenway, a Student Fitness Challenge, and the Morganton Monster Crossfit Competition.

 • Another exciting September event in Morganton is the Commemorative Crossing of the Catawba River.
-It’s a Revolutionary Reenactment of the Overmountain Men crossing the Catawba River and it typically takes place at Judge’s Riverside Restaurant.
-A festival takes place afterward at the McDowell House, which hosted the men for a night in 1780.
+It’s a Revolutionary War Reenactment of the Overmountain Men crossing the Catawba River and typically occurs at Judge’s Riverside Restaurant.
+A festival occurred afterward at the McDowell House, which hosted the men for a night in 1780.

 • For Christmas, Morganton’s FAB Crawl also happens to take place along with the city’s Annual Tree Lighting Christmas Celebration.
-This event accompanies a craft festival, as well as the annual Christmas parade.
+This event accompanies a craft festival and the annual Christmas parade.

-We look forward to adding more seasonal events as they continue to pop up on our radar.
+We look forward to adding more seasonal events as they appear on our radar.
 You can help by contacting us.

 Read More: Christmas in North Carolina (the Best Holiday Events)